rustwasm/wasm-bindgen/guide/src/examples/wasm-in-web-worker.md

 Firefox does not.
 To have compatibility across browsers, the whole example is set up without relying on ES modules as target.
 Therefore we have to build with `--target no-modules`.
 The full command can be found in `build.sh`.

+However note that this may no longer be true when you read this.
+The [related bug][ff_worker_module_bug] has been closed.
+ES modules in web workers already work in Firefox 111.a nightly build.
+If you want to check if ES modules work as target for web workers in your current browser, check out if [this example][wasm_worker_with_modules] behaves as expected.

+[ff_worker_module_bug]: https://bugzilla.mozilla.org/show_bug.cgi?id=1247687
+[wasm_worker_with_modules]: https://sgasse.github.io/wasm_worker_interaction/wasm_module_js_worker/www/index.html

 ## `Cargo.toml`